Introduction:

 Some of the important aspects that make transportation decisions difficult are.

-- Traffic congestion and unpredictable delays
+- Traffic congestion & unpredictable delays

 - Environmental and sustainability concerns

-- Safety and reliability requirements
+- Requirements for safety and reliability

 Strategy 1: Define Your Transportation Objective